The prostate-specific proteome

 Gene expression shared between prostate and other tissues

-In order to illustrate the relation of prostate tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of prostate tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 The function of the human prostate is to produce approximately one third of the fluid that makes up semen.
 Together with sperm and fluid from seminal vesicles, the prostatic fluid contributes to the composition of semen, which is necessary for male reproductive function.
 The fluid produced by the prostate is a protective and nourishing vehicle for sperm cells.
 Prostatic secretion consists of lipids, proteolytic enzymes, acid phosphatase, fibrinolysin and citric acids.
 The seminal vesicles are located behind the prostate and insert into the prostatic gland to secrete seminal vesicle fluids into the urethra.
 The prostate also contains smooth muscle which helps expel semen during ejaculation.